hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

       Anisotropic rotation from 0.0 to 1.0

 Tangent
-   Controls the tangent for the *Anisotropic* layer.
+   Controls the tangent direction for anisotropy.

 Transmission